3 Major Benefits of Studying International Business and Trade

 Corporate sales manager

-- Regions with the highest median salary—Ontario and Quebec ($90K)
+- Region with the highest median salary—Ontario ($93K)

 Freight forwarding manager